matthiasn/Clojure-Resources/README.md

 * **[Introduction to Clojure](http://clojure-doc.org/articles/tutorials/introduction.html)**: great introduction to the Clojure basics (from the project above).
 With this, it should be possible to learn the language itself on a rainy afternoon.
 * **[clojure/data.priority-map on GitHub](https://github.com/clojure/data.priority-map)**: implementation of a priority map in Clojure.
 Useful when you want a sorted map that is sorted based on the values, not the keys.
 * **[damballa/parkour on GitHub](https://github.com/damballa/parkour)**: Hadoop MapReduce in idiomatic Clojure.
+* **[Clojure for the Brave and True - Writing Macros](http://www.braveclojure.com/writing-macros/)**: before this article, I did not know that there was a connection between hair growth potion and macros.
+Well, I still don't know that.
+But entertaining nonetheless.
+And I now understand macros.

 ## ClojureScript
 * **[clojure/clojurescript - GitHub](https://github.com/clojure/clojurescript)**